-To clarify; let's take a look at the common example sketch provided in the Blink Tutorial provided in the Arduino IDE.
+To illustrate, let's revisit a familiar example sketch provided in the Blink Tutorial in the Arduino IDE.

 Arduino Sketch | Target | CPU | Firmware | |